jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 !SLIDE
 # Save to a file and execute

+    @@@ gherkin
     Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
       I need to know that my site is properly configured

- Scenario: No php filter for comments                                             # features/no_anon_php.feature:6
-    Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
+      Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
       And I follow "Read more"                                                       # FeatureContext::clickLink() Then I should not see "You may post PHP code.
 You should include <?php ?> tag"
        # FeatureContext::assertPageNotContainsText()

     1 scenario (1 passed)
     4 steps (4 passed)
     0m0.545s

 !SLIDE
 # Behat can help us discover what we don't know

+    @@@ gherkin
     Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
       I need to know that my site isn't improperly configured

- Scenario: No php filter for comments                                             # features/no_anon_php.feature:6
-    Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
+    Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
       And I follow "Read more"                                                       # FeatureContext::clickLink() Then I should not see "You may post PHP code.
 You should include <?php ?> tag"
        # FeatureContext::assertPageNotContainsText()
       The text "You may post PHP code.
 You should include <?php ?> tag" appears in the text of this page, but it should not.

     1 scenario (1 failed)
     4 steps (3 passed, 1 failed)
     0m0.545s

 !SLIDE
 # Mink